veluthambi15/WordFrequency/README.md

 ## Run the Application:

-Open the application and run it as SpringBoot App using the IDE or else by
+Open the application and run it as SpringBoot App using the IDE

-    ```bash
-    mvn spring-boot:run

 ## The application will be accessible at